top of page

 • Validate real willingness to pay for a solution that reduces effort, risk, and uncertainty

-The insights directly informed our MVP feature prioritisation, ensuring the first version of MyHandyAI solves real, repeated user problems, not just what we assumed they needed.
+The insights directly informed the MVP feature prioritisation, ensuring the first version of MyHandyAI solves real, repeated user problems, not just what I assumed they needed.

 Key Pain Points Identified